moawinberg/ivis-project-2/README.md

 # ivis-project-2
-Project in the course DH2321 Information Visualization KTH
+Project in the course Information Visualization, KTH